immutable/gu-composited-card/README.md

 ```
 <script src="https://unpkg.com/composited-card@latest/dist/composited-card.packed.js"></script>
 ```
-and then simply embed it inside any markup file by using the following web-component tag:
+and then use it inside any markup file by inserting the following web-component tag:

 ```
 <composited-card